Bemowo: Mayor and district council

-Bemowo is one of eighteen districts of the city of Warsaw.
+Bemowo is one of the eighteen districts of the city of Warsaw.
 Its seat is located at 70 Powstańców Śląskich Street.
 The district government is divided into two branches, the management board as the executive branch, and an elected council with 25 members, as the legislative and regulatory branch.
 The government is led by the mayor (burmistrz).
 Since 1994, the office has been held by: